 Tempering Ovens and Furnaces

-A tempering oven or furnace is used extensively during the tempering process to increase the strength of iron-based alloys like cast iron and steel.
-Metals are placed in a tempering oven then heated to a specific temperature in order to remove unwanted or excess hardness.
+A tempering oven or furnace is used extensively during the metal tempering process to increase the strength of iron-based alloys like cast iron and steel.
+Metals are placed in a tempering oven and then heated to a specific temperature in order to remove unwanted or excess hardness.

 Fields marked with an * are required